 This is the most important step.

 The only sources that know how skilled a surgeon really is are in the operating room observing surgeons on a consistent basis.
+You must find these 'surgical sources' and ask them for their first-hand assessment of the surgeon you are considering to perform your surgery.
+Or, even better, ask them which surgeon they would have perform the surgery you need on their own mother.

 We talk to these Surgical Sources.